0chroma/node-robot/README.md

 ```

 Note that averageValue will only be caluclated with the values the library fetches for each individual read() call, so it won't be very useful unless you're calling read() at regular intervals in your code.
 You can still change the number of samples used to calculate the average by setting `sensor.averageValueSampleSet`.

+Also note that things like sensor.value, sensor.averageValue, and the sensor.on("change") event will not be available with the read loop disabled.

 EV3 Motors API